 Events that do not fulfill the muon ECal PID and muon FGD2 PID in the FWD selection constitute the control region samples, CSECAL and CSFGD2, respectively.
-Several distributions show good agreement between those events and the background events from the signal region: neutrino energy, momentum and angle of the leading track and inelasticity.
-Fig. 8 and Fig. 9 show the reconstructed kinematics for muon candidates in the control region samples in data as well as the expectation from NEUT and GENIE.
+Several distributions show good agreement between those events and the background events from the signal region: neutrino energy, momentum and angle of the leading track, and inelasticity.
+Figures 8 and 9 show the reconstructed kinematics for muon candidates in the control region samples in data as well as the expectation from NEUT and GENIE.
 A relative good agreement is observed within systematic uncertainties, which are particularly large in these samples (mainly affected by detector response).
-The main contribution (70%) in both control samples are negative pions formed in NC or CC deep inelastic interactions.
+The main contribution (70%) in both control samples is negative pions formed in NC or CC deep inelastic interactions.
 The fraction of signal events in each control sample is below 20%.

-FIG. 7.
-Momentum (top) and cosine of emission angle (bottom) for the muon candidate when all selection criteria are fulfilled in the HABWD selection.
-Stacked histograms indicate different reaction types predictions from NEUT.
+FIG. 8.
+Momentum (top) and cosine of emission angle (bottom) for the pion candidate when all selection criteria are fulfilled in the CSFGD2 selection.
+Stacked histograms indicate different reaction type predictions from NEUT.
 Rectangles indicate the prediction from GENIE.
 Data distributions show their statistical error bars.